 Minimizes Serious Falls

-This tells you the percent of residents who suffered from a major fall.
-Falls leading to major injury are considered by many experts to be an indicator of nursing care at a nursing home.
-Falls leading to injury are often caused by lower levels of patient supervision.
+This tells you the percent of patients who sustained a major fall.
+Falls leading to major injuries are considered by many in the nursing home industry to be a measure of nursing care at a nursing home.
+Major falls are often the result of poor nursing care.

 Minimizes Urinary Tract Infections